dritani/Antique-Book-Scan/README.md

 Simply take a picture of a book cover or select from your image library.
 There are two OCR providers available: if the fast OCR option does not produce accurate results, simply select the slower yet much more accurate one.

 ## Installation
+Open a terminal window, navigate to the project directory, and run:

 ```ruby
 pod install